 What's The Story With Propanediol?

-There is also another trend.
+When it comes to beauty and personal care products, we have a new development.
 It’s the asterisk affect.
 It’s when an ingredient is listed that doesn’t look or sound natural, so to deal with that, the ingredient is followed up with an explanation, which is often denoted with an *.

 Another version of this practice is when you see an ingredient that clearly is not something any reasonable person would call natural and then in parentheses next to it, you see, “from plants,” or “derived from corn,” or “made from seaweed,” or something to that affect.
 This is deceptive.
 It’s meant to arrest any suspicion in its tracks, and instead, reassure you with words that make you feel better.